 One of the limitations of the NWDMP is that it cannot differentiate between the medical and non-medical use of pharmaceutical drugs such as oxycodone, fentanyl and ketamine.
 In addition, the measurement of tobacco uses 2 nicotine metabolites.
 Wastewater analysis cannot distinguish between nicotine intake from tobacco or e-cigarettes and nicotine replacement products (such as gums and patches).
 As such, it is important that other data sources such as general population and sentinel surveys are also used to estimate the consumption of licit and illicit drugs.
 As a collective, these data inform our understanding of drug markets and how we can best respond to reduce supply, demand and harm.

 A number of factors may influence interpretations of the results, including uncertainties in population estimates in an area over a 24-hour period due to work movements etc. and the variation in excretion rates (i.e. some people may metabolise a drug faster than others).

-Fifty-seven wastewater treatment sites participated nationally in the December 2020 collection (20 sites were located in capital cities and 37 in regional locations) covering 56% of the Australian population, which equates to about 13.1 million people (Report 18 of the NWDMP).
+Fifty-eight wastewater treatment sites participated nationally in the August 2022 collection (22 sites were located in capital cities and 36 in regional locations) covering 57% of the Australian population, which equates to about 14.3 million people (Report 18 of the NWDMP).
 This report incorporates population estimates from the 2021 Census.

-For the comparison of NWDMP wastewater data with international data from the Sewage Core Group Europe (SCORE), Australian data were taken from the December 2019 collection of the NWDMP.
-Data for all other countries were listed in the SCORE wastewater report for March 2019.
+For the most recent comparison of NWDMP wastewater data with international data from the Sewage Core Group Europe (SCORE), data for all participating countries were taken from March and April 2021.
 With the exception of cannabis, SCORE data (measured raw loads in sewers) was converted to doses using the same method as for the NWDMP data.

 SCORE data has several key limitations.
 Some countries that have been otherwise identified as having reasonably high methamphetamine consumption (e.g., parts of Asia and the Americas) do not participate in the SCORE study.
 Further, the SCORE report often includes data from only a single site per country and is unlikely to be representative of drug use in that country as a whole.